What is CFU meaning?

 Testing for instance waste water, a high quantity of microorganisms in the water is to be expected.
 In order to obtain usable results, the water sample can also be diluted.
 The dilution hold less microbes and will give a clearer result.
 After a defined time, under standardized conditions, the number of CFUs in the water can be calculated.
 Of course considering the dilution done before.
 The result is given in cfu/ml.
 For drinking water the upper limit is 100 CFU/100 ml.
 Cooling water should contain not more than 10,000 CFU / 100 ml.

 One might ask, why to check cooling water as it is not used for drinking.
 The reason, one can find Legionalla in cooling water.
 An infection usually occurs through the inhalation of aerosols containing Legionella, but also the aspiration of contaminated water.
 Means standing in the wind drift of a cooling tower might lead to an infection.

-This values are set and very often controlled by the authorities.
-There is no international binding standard, they might differ from country to country.
+These limits are set and controlled by the authorities.
+There is no uniform and binding international standard, the values may vary from country to country.